Skip to main content

 Chambers is permitted to exclude diversity data in relation to any characteristic where there is a real risk that individuals could be identified, unless all individuals consent.

-However, to provide meaningful data, some data characteristics have been presented in accordance with call (QCs and tenants over 10 years, and pupils and tenants under 10 years) and with separate data for all staff where appropriate.
+However, to provide meaningful data, some data characteristics have been presented in accordance with call (KCs and tenants over 10 years, and pupils and tenants under 10 years) and with separate data for all staff where appropriate.

 Chambers is extremely proud of its current diversity and is committed increasing diversity and to promoting access to the profession.
 We therefore encourage and particularly welcome applications for mini pupillage, pupillage, tenancies and staffing positions from those who have historically been under-represented at the Bar.

-Snap shot of diversity data Summer 2020:
+Snap shot of diversity data as at Summer 2023

-• Age 8 members of chambers declined to respond, of those that did there are 13 members of chambers under the age of 45 and 14 who are 45 years or older
+50% of chambers under the age of 45 and 50% are 45 years or older